-When it comes to termites, pest control regulators and researchers are far more conservative than you might expect.
-This is understandable; termites are America’s most destructive insect, and the chemicals used to control termites are hazardous to both health and environment.
-Because of this, regulators and building code officials require a heavy burden of proof from products which claim termite control.
+When it comes to termites, pest control regulators and researchers are very conservative.
+This is understandable; termites are America’s most destructive insect, and chemicals used to control termites are hazardous to both health and environment.
+Because of this, mostregulators and building code officials require a heavy burden of proof from products which claim termite control.

-Once definitive long-term termite barrier field trials at TAMU were complete, we began working with other university laboratories in termite-heavy states.
+After 2012, when definitive long-term termite barrier field trials at TAMU were complete, we began working with other university laboratories in termite-pressured states.

-Additionally, since the TERM Barrier System consists of three types of barriers (Sheets, Stones, and Sealants), TERM Particle Barrier and TERM Micromesh were added to the testing regimen.
-And finally, since our ultimate goal is to protect the entire structure with non-chemical barriers to exclude every type of pest, testing has expanded to include the exclusion of fire ants, carpenter ants, scorpions, and other pests.
+Additionally, since the TERM Barrier System consists of three types of barriers (Sheets, Stones, and Sealants), TERM Particle Barrier and TERM Micromesh screens were added to the testing regimen.
+And finally, since our ultimate goal is protection of the entire structure with non-chemical barriers to exclude every type of pest, testing has expanded to include the exclusion of fire ants, carpenter ants, scorpions, and other pests.

 Building science keeps improving.
 Fifty years ago, technology addressed water leaks.
 Twenty years ago, technology addressed energy leaks.
-Now, technology is arriving to address termite, insect, and pest leaks.
+Now, technology is addressing termite leaks.